-Total assets were down NOK 3 739 million in the quarter and amounted to NOK 59 454 million.
+Total assets were down NOK 3 725 million in the quarter and amounted to NOK 59 312 million.
 The reduction is mainly related to FX effects due to strengthening of NOK at end of the quarter.

-Gross loans to customers decreased NOK 2 223 million compared with a decrease of NOK 1 968 million in the previous quarter and totaled NOK 40 656 million. adjusted loan Currency gross growth NOK -892.8 million compared with NOK -847.3 million in the previous quarter.
-Broken down by product the currency adjusted loan growth for instalment loans was NOK -245.8 million compared with NOK -333.7 million in previous quarter, and for credit NOK -647.1 million compared with NOK -513.7 million in the previous quarter.
+Gross loans to customers decreased NOK 2 223 million compared with a decrease of NOK 1 968 million in the previous quarter and totaled NOK 40 656 million.
+Currency adjusted gross loan growth was NOK -892.8 million compared with NOK -847.3 million in the previous quarter.
+Broken down by product the currency adjusted loan growth for instalment loans was NOK -245.8 million compared with NOK -333.7 million in credit quarter, the previous and for cards NOK -647.1 million compared with NOK -513.7 million in the previous quarter.
 The negative growth in both instalment loans and credit cards is mainly from Norway and FX effects affecting the other countries, as well as development in credit cards still being on low levels related to lower customer spending due to COVID-19.
 Instalment loans amounted to NOK 29 791 million and credit card loans amounted to NOK 10 865 million.